 2. Remove the fan cover bracket.

-3.Carefully lift up the hood fan unit and slip the wire out of the cavity.
+3.Carefully lift the hood fan unit and slip the wire out of the cavity.
 Do not stretch, pull, or overextend these wires, as it could cause damage.

 4. Rotate the hood fan unit 90° so that the fan blade openings are facing the top of the oven.

 5. Place the hood fan unit into the oven.
 Be careful not to pinch the lead wire between the inner bracket and the hood fan unit.
-Put the lead wire into wire box.
+Put the lead wire into the wire box.